warwickcoding/ruby/session_2/README.md

 Here are a few of the important ones:

-1. Almost everything is in lower `snake_case`, expections include Class names
+1. Almost everything is in lower `snake_case`, exceptions include Class names
 2. When indenting, use a 2 space tab instead of a 4 space tab
 3. Use UTF-8 as the source file encoding
 4. Use `def` with parentheses when there are parameters.